MonaElboughdady/JuliaOdrive/README.md

 # JuliaOdrive
-A guide on how to use odrive commands using Julia programming language.
+A guide to how to use odrive commands using Julia programming language.